fieldbook/api-docs/reference.md

 ### Key things to know

-* Webhooks are on a per-book basis.
-When you register a webhook callback, it will listen for changes in all sheets.
+* Webhooks can be registered on a per-sheet basis, or a per-book basis (listening to all sheets).

 * Webhooks are sent about record data changes.
 There are no meta-data webhooks yet.